 Contacts in PLC Logic for Inputs

-In the above example I used a NOT-gate to illustrate the inverted logic of the PLC logic program.
+In the above example, I used a NOT-gate to illustrate the inverted logic of the PLC logic program.
 The NOT-gate is also called the inverter function can be illustrated with a normally closed contact.
-The normally closed (NC) contact is in PLC programming referred to as an examine if open instruction (XIO).
+The normally closed (NC) contact is in PLC programming referred to as an examination if open instruction (XIO).
 Examine if closed is an instruction that examines a bit for the off condition.

 Here is how the illustration with the normally open contact looks like:

 The normally closed contact will now represent the PLC logic.
 And still, the functionality will be the same as before.
 As long as the input I0.0 is off, the output Q0.0 will be on.
 The exact same function as the NOT-gate.

 What we are really doing here, is that we are not only representing PLC logic with contacts.
 We are representing the inputs with the contacts.
 So that in our PLC logic, the contacts will represent the logic and the state of the contacts will represent the state of the inputs.

 Be aware that the contacts used to represent the inputs are not the same as the actual physical contacts, connected to the PLC inputs.
 The contacts used to represent inputs are really just boolean instructions.
 You can read about the difference between the boolean instructions and physical contacts in my article about the normally closed stop button.

 In this example, the input I0.0 is represented by the normally closed contact.
 By doing so, we are making what is also called negative logic.
 Negative logic is the case when the on and off states are switched.

 Said in another way: when the state of the input is off, the logic state is on.
 And when the state of the input is on, the logic state is off.

 Here is a video that explains the negative logic, which by the way is the same as the examine if open instruction I mentioned before: